kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Barrett’s oesophagus
 	E. Hiatus hernia

+#### Answer: D. Barrett’s oesophagus - ?

 ### Q3.63
-A 50-year-old man with complaints of vague abdominal pain, unrelieved by over-the-counter antacid medications, and nausea for the past 3 years had an upper GI endoscopy after an unremarkable clinical examination.
-The endoscopy revealed antral mucosal erythema, but no ulcerations or masses.
+A 50-year-old man with complaints of _vague abdominal pain_, _unrelieved by over-the-counter antacid medications_, and nausea for the past 3 years had an upper GI endoscopy after an unremarkable clinical examination.
+The endoscopy revealed _antral mucosal erythema_, but no ulcerations or masses.
 Microscopic examination of the biopsies showed a chronic non-specific gastritis.
 Which of the following conditions is most likely to be present in this man?

-	A. Zollinger–Ellison syndrome
+	A. Zollinger–Ellison syndrome - F
 	B. Helicobacter pylori infection
-	C. Pernicious anaemia
+	C. Pernicious anaemia - F
 	D. Linitis plastica
-	E. Crohn’s disease
+	E. Crohn’s disease - F

+#### Answer: B. Helicobacter pylori infection - ?

 ### Q3.64
 A 27-year-old man has experienced low-grade fevers, night sweats and generalised malaise for the past 3 months.
 On physical examination he has non-tender cervical and supraclavicular lymphadenopathy.
 A cervical lymph node biopsy is performed.
-On microscopic examination at high magnification there are occasional Reed–Sternberg cells along with large and small lymphocytes and bands of fibrosis.
+On microscopic examination at high magnification there are occasional _Reed–Sternberg cells_ along with large and small lymphocytes and bands of fibrosis.
 Which of the following is the most likely diagnosis?

-	A. Burkitt’s lymphoma
+	A. Burkitt’s lymphoma - F
-	B. Tuberculosis (TB)
+	B. Tuberculosis (TB) - F
-	C. Mycosis fungoides
+	C. Mycosis fungoides - F
 	D. Multiple myeloma
 	E. Hodgkin’s disease

+#### Answer: E. Hodgkin’s disease - ?

 ### Q3.65
 A 32-year-old man with isolated enlargement of the left testis and a palpable left inguinal lymph node presents in a surgical outpatient clinic.
 He is advised to undergo scrotal ultrasonography.
 He also has a serum β-human chorionic gonadotrophin (βHCG) of 5 IU/L and α-fetoprotein (AFP) of 2ng/ml.
 The left testis is removed on the next available operation list.
 Gross examination on sectioning reveals a firm, lobulated, light-tan mass without haemorrhage or necrosis.
 The consultant surgeon asks his senior house officer to refer this man for radiotherapy.
 Which of the following testicular tumours is he most likely to have?

 	A. Seminoma
 	B. Choriocarcinoma
-	C. Embryonal carcinoma
+	C. Embryonal carcinoma - F
-	D. Yolk sac tumour
+	D. Yolk sac tumour - F
-	E. Leydig’s cell tumour
+	E. Leydig’s cell tumour - F

+#### Answer: A. Seminoma - ?

 ### Q3.66
 During physical examination for the purpose of life insurance, a 38-year-old man is found to have a left inguinal mass.
 The right testis is palpated in the scrotum and is of normal size, but a left testis cannot be palpated in the scrotum.
 Ultrasonography shows that the inguinal mass is consistent with a cryptorchid testis.
 Which of the following approaches is most appropriate to deal with this patient’s testicular abnormality?

-	A. Perform orchidopexy
+	A. Perform orchidopexy - F
-	B. Remove both testes
+	B. Remove both testes - F
 	C. Commence testosterone therapy
 	D. Remove only the cryptorchid testis
-	E. Perform a chromosome analysis
+	E. Perform a chromosome analysis - F

+#### Answer: D. Remove only the cryptorchid testis - ?

 ### Q3.67
-A 78-year-old healthy man is noticed on a routine annual check-up to have a firm nodule palpable in the prostate on digital rectal examination.
-Microscopic examination of the biopsies of this nodule show small, crowded glands containing cells with prominent nucleoli in the nuclei.
+A 78-year-old healthy man is noticed on a routine annual check-up to have a _firm nodule palpable_ in the prostate on digital rectal examination.
+Microscopic examination of the biopsies of this nodule _show small, crowded glands_ containing _cells with prominent nucleoli_ in the nuclei.
 This man is most likely to have which of the following conditions?

-	A. Benign prostatic hyperplasia
+	A. Benign prostatic hyperplasia  - F
 	B. Chronic prostatitis
-	C. Metastatic urothelial carcinoma
+	C. Metastatic urothelial carcinoma - F
-	D. Infarction of the prostate
+	D. Infarction of the prostate - F
 	E. Adenocarcinoma of the prostate

+#### Answer: E. Adenocarcinoma of the prostate - ?

 ### Q3.68
 After a bee sting adrenaline is injected to prevent: